chriskr7/lazyvim_plugins/README.md

+# lazyvim_plugins

-### Chris LazyVim PlugIns Config
+Chris's LazyVim PlugIns Config

 ----

-Backup for my LazyVim settings
+This is backup repository for Chris's LazyVim settings.